POETSII/pml/doc/manual.md

 Two things are worth noting here:

 First, there are two undeclared fields (`src` and `dst`) under `<Message>`.
-These are hidden fields inserted by the `simple` template, in this case to support tracking message sources and destinations.
-In general, it is not so uncommon for `pml` templates to insert additional content in the output XML (e.g. message/state fields or C code) to support more features or capabilities.
+These are hidden fields inserted by the `simple` model, in this case to support tracking message sources and destinations.
+In general, it is not so uncommon for `pml` model templates to insert additional content in the output XML (e.g. message/state fields or C code) to support more features or capabilities.

 Second, while `id` has no `type` field in the configuration, its type has been specified as `uint32_t` in the generated XML file.
-This is because the `simple` template assumes undeclared types are `uint32_t` (future templates will adopt the same convention).
+This is because the `simple` model assumes undeclared types are `uint32_t` (future models will adopt the same convention).
 Given that `uint32_t` is the default type (and in line with the format's minimalist philosophy) specifying `uint32_t` types is discouraged.

 #### Device